Academic Calendar - 2025

 Return to top

-By the time the United States and the Soviet Union emerged as superpowers after the Second World War, the utopian dreams of pre-war modernism had shattered.
+By the time the United States and Soviet Union emerged as superpowers after the Second World War, the utopian dreams of pre-war modernism had shattered.
 This course examines the art of the Cold War (1947-1991) in Europe and North America in relation to the heightened political tensions of the period.

 Antirequisite(s): Art History 3642F/G.